Huichelaar/FE8Suspendx2/README.txt

   There's one variable, "UndoCount."
 Change the value this holds in "Suspendx2.event" to whatever many times you wish to allow the player to return to a backup.

+  By default, there will be a backup command in the chaptermenu, right below suspend.
+If this makes the menu too cluttered, uncomment the #define OverwriteSuspend in "Suspendx2.event."
+This will remove the backup command from the chaptermenu.
+Instead, you can create a backup save by pressing suspend and declining the offer to return to the main menu.

 CONCLUDING
-  So, this only took me four days to implement.
+  So, this only took me five days to implement.
 I'm pleased as punch with that speed, because most ASM projects I undertake take me three weeks to a month.
 ExpandedModularSave has been a lifesaver in this regard; Without it, this would've taken way longer.